A Global Census of Metals in the Universe: Other contributors to the global metal budget

 We do not include these estimates in our census for several reasons.
 First, they often rely on an assumed baryon budget rather than one derived from the data themselves.
 Second, \cite{simcoe2004} (see their Figure 2) show that most of the strong \ion{C}{4} absorbers have neutral hydrogen column densities in the range $15\lesssim\log\,N_{\rm{HI}}\lesssim16$, overlapping the lowest column density absorbers already included in our census (the SLFSs).
 We do not include these studies in our census to avoid double counting.
-In addition, many surveys use metal-selected absorbers, potentially biasing global metal density estimates.
-The uncertainties associated with such issues have not yet been properly assessed.

-At low redshift, determining the metallicity of the LAF at low redshift is challenging because: (i) detecting metals in the low $N_{\rm{HI}}$ absorbers requires higher SNR spectra than are typically available in space UV data; (ii) even when metals are detected, often not enough ions in differing ionization states are detected to allow the detailed ionization modeling required to derive metallicities; and (iii) when ions such as \CIV\ or \OVI\ are detected in LAF absorbers at low redshift, there is an ambiguity in the ionization mechanism that makes it difficult to determine the total metal content (see Section~\ref{subsec:whim}).
-At low redshift, these ions may be photoionized by the UV background as part of the cool LAF, collisionally ionized as part of the WHIM, or a combination of both.
+At low redshift, determining the metallicity of the LAF is challenging because: (i) detecting metals in the low $N_{\rm{HI}}$ absorbers requires higher SNR spectra than are typically available in space UV data; (ii) even when metals are detected, often not enough ions in differing ionization states are detected to allow the detailed ionization modeling required to derive metallicities of individual absorbers; and (iii) when ions such as \CIV\ or \OVI\ are detected in LAF absorbers at low redshift, there is an ambiguity in the ionization mechanism that makes it difficult to determine the total metal content (see Section~\ref{subsec:whim}), as they may be photoionized by the UV background as part of the cool LAF, collisionally ionized as part of the WHIM, or a combination of both.